fedorenchik/PlanetVim/TASKS.md

 ### PV-009 · P1 · Audit every advertised menu action and feature claim

-- [ ] Inventory actions and label them implemented, incomplete, or planned.
+- [x] Inventory actions and record implementation and validation status.
-  Replace wrong-command placeholders with the named tool's workflow; disable and explain unimplemented actions until they are complete.
+  Replace wrong-command placeholders with the named tool's workflow; implement and enable every unfinished Linux/Windows action.
 Reconcile the README's ecosystem list with actual supported workflows.
 See **R7**.

 Done when: no enabled action calls `TODO`, an empty helper, or an unrelated command such as `make` for deployment or `TestVisit` for CTest.
 Every retained supported integration has a fixture/manual acceptance recipe covering prerequisites, normal operation, failure, and cancellation.
-Deferred features have visible status and are excluded from supported-feature claims.
+No unfinished action is hidden or replaced by an unrelated command.

 ### PV-010 · P1 · Define support requirements and add a first-run health check

-- [ ] Declare supported OS/GUI builds and an exact tested minimum Vim version and feature set.
+- [x] Declare supported OS/GUI builds and an exact tested minimum Vim version and feature set.
 Implement a health command for core tools, optional integrations, fonts, language servers, adapters, and writable state paths.
 Surface setup guidance at first run and when an unavailable action is invoked.